KxSystems/docs/docs/architecture/tickq.md

 ## Overview

+All incoming streaming data is processed by a kdb+ process acting as a tickerplant.
+A tickerplant writes all data to a tickerplant log (to permit data recovery) and publishes data to subscribed clients, for example a RDB.

 ### Customization

 `tick.q` provides a starting point to most environments.
 The source code is freely avaialble and can be tailered to individual needs.

 ### Schema file

+A tickerplant requires a schema file.
 A schema file should be created to describe the data you plan to capture, by specifing the tables that will be populated by the tickerplant environment.
 The [datatypes](../basics/datatypes.md) and [attributes](../ref/set-attribute.md) are denoted within the file as shown in this example:
 ```q